-A key focus of the business during 2023 was of our larger-volume B2B opportunities with a number of multinational FMCG companies and food manufacturers.
-The majority of these opportunities have now passed through the R&D phase as well as production testing and then consumer testing.
-In particular, the Group is now an approved supplier of Customers B and C, which although separate entities, operate under the same group.
-Customer B launched an existing popular product now using MicroSalt in the Mexican market in the fourth quarter of 2023, for which 29 mT of MicroSalt was delivered to them.
-Customer B also provided annualised volume targets, albeit on a non-binding basis.
-Furthermore, the Company began negotiating a purchasing agreement and joint development agreement with Customer C which is expected to be executed in the second half of 2024.
+A key focus of the business during 2024 was of our larger-volume B2B opportunities with a number of multinational Fast-moving consumer goods (FMCG) companies and food manufacturers.
+Several of these opportunities completed the R&D, production and consumer testing phases.
+In particular, the Group was an approved supplier of Customers 1 and 2, which although separate entities, operate under the same group.
+Customer 1, (which has 80% of the Mexican snack food market) launched three existing popular products using MicroSalt in Q3/Q4 for which 44 mT of MicroSalt were delivered.
+Customer 1 also provided non-binding annualised volume targets, across a number of items and geographies.
+Furthermore, the Company began negotiating a joint development agreement along with additional item roll outs with Customer 2 which is expected to be executed in the second half of 2025.